 Remember when you had to order directly from your local Chinese restaurant if you wanted dim sum delivered to your house?
 And how it was impossible to get fast food taken straight to your door?
 That has changed, largely thanks to Uber Eats.
 Now hungry patrons can get just about any food delivered to their home, even if the restaurant making the food doesn't offer its own delivery service.

-Drivers can make their own schedules and work as much or as little as they want.
-They get paid per delivery, and can travel by car, bike, scooter, or foot.
+Delivery partners can make their own schedules and work as much or as little as they want.
+They get paid per delivery, and depending on their location can travel by car, bike, scooter, or foot.

 4. Deliver food with DoorDash.

 DoorDash is a similar app-based food delivery service which allows drivers to be their own bosses by being “dashers” for the company.
 It follows the same model as Uber Eats, allowing you to make your own schedule and pick the type of transportation you want to use.

 You can choose to be a dasher for just a few hours a week, or make it a full-time job.
 In addition to cash earned from deliveries, you can also become eligible for incentives and make more by delivering during peak hours.

 Earning potential: It varies depending on hours worked, but Glassdoor reviews show that the average hourly wage is $12.
 If you live in New York City, however, you're guaranteed at least $15 a delivery and an additional $25 if you deliver to another borough.
 In Chicago, you're promised at least $8 a delivery.

 5. List your space on Airbnb.